Land, Water, Sky, and Natural Infrastructure Plan

-Conservation Goals for the project include protecting water quality, preserving water quantity (groundwater, aquifers, spring, and surface water), providing wildlife habitat and connectivity, expanding access to outdoor recreation and nature, increasing climate resilience, and preserving rural working lands.
+Conservation Goals for the project include protecting water quality, preserving water quantity (groundwater, aquifers, springs, and surface water), providing wildlife habitat and connectivity, expanding access to outdoor recreation and nature, increasing climate resilience, and preserving rural working lands.

 Public Engagement – Get Involved

-In order to take a holistic view of land, water, and natural infrastructure in the Hill Country, we are incorporating feedback from partners with expertise in land conservation and stewardship, water protection, recreation access, public health, equity, economic development (urban and rural), policy, finance, and built infrastructure.
+In order to take a holistic view of land, water, sky, and natural infrastructure in the Hill Country, we are incorporating feedback from partners with expertise in land conservation and stewardship, water protection, recreation access, public health, equity, economic development (urban and rural), policy, finance, and built infrastructure.
 Through engagement opportunities including an Advisory Team, partner and community surveys, in-person events, focus groups, and interviews, we will ensure feedback is geographically and culturally representative of the region.

 Virtual Open House Recording

-The Texas Hill Country Conservation Network hosted a virtual open house about the Hill Country Land, Water, and Natural Infrastructure Plan on November 16 at 6:30 PM CST.
+The Texas Hill Country Conservation Network hosted a virtual open house about the Hill Country Land, Water, Sky, and Natural Infrastructure Plan on November 16 at 6:30 PM CST.
 This open house was an opportunity for interested members of the community to learn more about the results of work so far and share feedback and comments on results such as preliminary mapping.
 Recordings are available in both English and Spanish.
 Slides from the presentation are available in English and Spanish as well.